 Financial assets and liabilities can be netted-off against each other and presented at fair value in the statement of financial position if there is a legal possibility to net-off recognised amounts, and it is planned to pay in fair value or sell assets and cover obligations at the same time.

 Cash and cash equivalents

-For the purposes of the cash flow statement, cash and cash equivalents comprise cash, other valuables, bank account balances and short-term securities with the original maturity term of less than 3 months.
+When drawing up a cash flow statement, cash and cash equivalents include money and other valuables, bank balances, and other short-term highly liquid investments with original maturities of three months or less.